 I absolutely love turning cocktails into desserts.
-Although I’m not a big drinker, I am a huge fan of cocktails and all the fabulous flavours you can create and enjoy in a pretty glass.
+Although I'm not a big drinker, I am a huge fan of cocktails and all the fabulous flavours you can create and enjoy in a pretty glass.
 Mojitos are one of the most well known cocktails, and they are made by mixing mint leaves, lime juice, white rum and soda water.
-I’ve infused the filling of this No Bake Mojito Cheesecake with lime juice, lime zest, fresh mint and mint extract to replicate that fresh and zesty mojito flavour!
-It’s perfect for summer and such an easy no bake dessert to make when it’s too warm to put the oven on!
+I've infused the filling of this No Bake Mojito Cheesecake with lime juice, lime zest, fresh mint and mint extract to replicate that fresh and zesty mojito flavour!
+There's also some rum in there, but this is optional.
+It's perfect for summer and such an easy no bake dessert to make when it's too warm to put the oven on!

 When you’re mixing the filling, you want it to get to a stage where you can scoop some up with your spatula or spoon and you have to give it a tap on the side of the bowl or slight flick of the wrist to get the mixture off the spoon.
 If it’s sloppy and slides right off the spoon without any encouragement needed, then you need to mix it more.
 Always use an electric mixer for best results.
 It’s also very important to use full fat cream cheese and double cream (heavy cream), as any low fat versions will affect the setting of the cheesecake.
 I always set my cheesecake overnight in the fridge, I’d suggest a minimum of 4 hours.